Zorovnici/interpreter/README.md

 The interpreter handles the following errors:

-Violations of the BNF grammar
+Violations of the BNF grammar, double declarations, missing declarations, uninitialized variables, and an empty input file.
-Double declarations
-Missing declarations
-Uninitialized variables
-Empty input file

 ## Libraries used